 The purpose of the Local Offer is to enable parents and young people to see more clearly what services are available in their area and how to access them.
 It includes provision from birth to 25 across education, health and social care.
-This Local Offer can be found through our website or via: https://westsussex.local-offer.org/
+The local offer can be found here:

+https://westsussex.local-offer.org/.